Images protected by Greenhouse School Websites

 Learning Challenges:

-• The achievements of the earliest civilizations – an overview of where and when the first civilizations appeared and a depth study of one of the following: Ancient Sumer; The Indus Valley; Ancient Egypt; The Shang Dynasty of Ancient China
+• The achievements of the earliest civilizations – an overview of where and when the first civilizations appeared and a depth study of one of the following: Ancient Sumer, The Indus Valley, Ancient Egypt, or the Shang Dynasty of Ancient China.

-This half term in DT, our focus is on mechanisms.
-Through this unit of work, pupils will explore different types of mechanisms and build two different toys using their knowledge.
+This half term in Art, our focus is on painting.
+Through this unit of work, pupils will explore different types of painting and will use a combination of techniques to create contrasting artwork.

 Learning Challenges: